iarmaansingh/community-website/README.md

 ## Project Overview 🌟

-The Tech Hood Agra website is a community-driven platform designed to [brief description of the purpose of the platform].
-This repository contains the codebase for the website, featuring elements such as [list some key features, e.g., event listings, user profiles, etc.].
+The Tech Hood Agra website is a community-driven platform designed to help students with accessing community's offerings.
+This repository contains the codebase for the website, featuring elements such as event listings, user profiles, etc.

 <br>